JonathanMischuk/NodePress/README.md

 To view front end pages, go to root localhost url (localhost:3006/) or whatever the domain root is.
 (Adding default Home page in DB)

-##Miscellaneous notes
+##Miscellaneous development notes

+NodePress uses Webpack as a clientside module loader.

-For Gulp - gulp watch:adminJS, gulp watch:adminCSS, gulp watch:siteJS will automate
+For Gulp - gulp watch:bundleAdmin, gulp watch:adminCSS, gulp watch:bundleSite will automate
-clientside JS and LESS modifications (setting up a one does all soon and gulp watch:siteCSS...)
+clientside JS and LESS modifications

 I'm currently refactoring some files and directories - there are unnecessary files and folders in the np-site/themes/ directories right now.